microsoft/finops-toolkit/docs-mslearn/toolkit/powershell/data/Get-FinOpsResourceType.md

 <!-- markdownlint-disable-next-line MD025 -->
 # Get-FinOpsResourceType command

-The **Get-FinOpsResourceType** command returns an Azure resource type with readable display names, a flag to indicate if the resource provider identified this as a preview resource type, a description, an icon, and help and support links.
+The **Get-FinOpsResourceType** command returns an Azure resource type with readable display names, a flag to indicate if the resource provider identified it as a preview resource type, a description, an icon, and help and support links.

 <br>